What is the Secret to a Good Marinade?

 Pro Tip: Reserve a portion of the marinade before adding raw chicken to use later as a sauce.

-FAQ 4: Do Marinades Really Work?
+Do Marinades Really Work?

 Yes, marinades are highly effective when used correctly.
 However, their penetration depth depends on the food: